 Generic Name and Formulations:

-Ioversol 636mg/mL; soln for intravascular administration; contains organically bound iodine 300mg per mL.
+Ioversol 636mg/mL; soln for intra-arterial or intravenous inj; contains organically bound iodine 300mg per mL.

 Indications for OPTIRAY 300:

-Cerebral angiography and peripheral arteriography.
-For contrast enhanced computed tomographic imaging of the head and body, venography, and intravenous excretory urography.
+Cerebral and peripheral arteriography.
+Computed tomography (CT) imaging of the head and body, venography, and intravenous (IV) excretory urography.

 Radiopaque contrast agent.